Requirements for the

 • Students wanting to count an Advanced Placement (AP) course in Introductory Psychology must have earned at least a 4 on the AP Exam.

 If you are interested in requesting approval for classes taken at other university, you should first meet with your NTC Academic Advisor to verify that a course is eligible to be considered for transfer credit.
 Your NTC Academic Advisor will give you a copy of a signed "Transfer Course Articulation Request".
 You should complete the form and send it, with a complete copy of the syllabus for the course you'd like to transfer, to psychtransfers@tulane.edu.
 Please allow at least three weeks to receive notice for any transfer requests.
-Please be advised that this process may take up to 4 weeks.
+Please be advised that this process may take 2-4 weeks.

 Use the checklist below to make sure the syllabus includes all necessary information.
 Missing or incomplete information might delay the process.